danieltebor/swe3313-course-project/README.md

 # swe3313-course-project
 ## Introducing Hank's Mineral Emporium
 Welcome to the project repository for NullPointerException!
 All of the artifacts, presentations, documentation, and source code for our SWE 3313 class project is located here.
-We will be creating a small e-commerce website using ASPNET Core and ???? to sell special minerals.
+We will be creating a small e-commerce website using ASPNET Core and JSON to sell special minerals.
 ### Meet Our Team
 - [Daniel Tebor](docs/project-plan/dtebor-resume.md)
 - [Megan Ingram](docs/project-plan/mingram-resume.md)